DanTup/BrowserSelector/README.md

 ### Browsers

+	chrome = C:\Program Files (x86)\Google\Chrome\Application\chrome.exe
+	chrome_prof8 = "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --profile-directory="Profile 8"

 - Browser exes must be exact paths to the browser executable.
 - Arguments are optional.
 However, if you provide arguments the exe _must_ be enclosed in quotes.
-If there are no arguments, then the exe paths do not need to be quoted.
+- If there are no arguments, then the exe paths do not need to be quoted.

-Special cases:
+**Special cases:**

+	edge = microsoft-edge:{url}

-- For special exe paths, you can append the `{url}` flag to its path.
-This is required when specifying UWP app's such as Microsoft Edge (see example above).
+- For special browsers, you can include the `{url}` flag.
 This allows better control over the browser command-line arguments.
+- This is required when specifying UWP app's such as Microsoft Edge.
-- By default, the url used as the first argument to the exe.
-If the `{url}` is specified, it will not be added to the arguments.
+- By default, the url is used as an argument when launching the exe.
+If the `{url}` flag is specified, it will not be added to the arguments.
+(In other words, it _won't_ be added twice..)

 ### Urls

 There are two ways to specify an Url.
 You can use simple wildcards or full regular expressions.

-#### Simple wildcards:
+**Simple wildcards:**

 	microsoft.com = ie
 	*.microsoft.com = ie